 - 22 to 24 SEER (highest efficiency) — $5,810.

-If you want to find the best air conditioner prices, it is recommended that you connect with air conditioner contractors.
+If you want to find the best air conditioner prices, it is recommended that you connect with an air conditioner contractors.
 You can get air conditioner estimates, compare air conditioner prices, find a good contractor to install an air conditioner, and receive information about air conditioner features and warranties.

-Installation price can run in the thousands and depends on contractors’ estimates.
+Installation price can run in the thousands and depends on the contractors’ estimates.
 Some contractors may charge significantly more than others.
 If you’ve never had central air conditioning in your home, you may need new ductwork, which can push the price up by thousands of dollars.